thirumurthis/Learnings/kafka/strimzi-kafka-kraft/blog_notes.md

 --from-literal=AKHQ_READ_PASSWORD=04f8996da763b7a969b1028ee3007569eaf3a635486ddab211d512c85b9df8fb
 ```

 The configuration for AKHQ configuration deployed is shown below.
-The AKHQ installed with admin and reader roles for managing the topics in the cluster, we create the user credentials as secret and mount it as environment.
+- The AKHQ installed with admin and reader roles for managing the topics in the cluster, we create the user credentials as secret and mount it as environment.
+- The AKHQ is deployed in the same namespace as kafka cluster, so the bootstrap.servers url is configured with the kafka external bootstrap url which could be found from the service deployed part of the kafka cluster.

 ```yaml
 configuration: